alex-gutev/live_cells/docs-src/docs/basics/async-cells.md

 retain the completed value of the previous `Future`.
 If the current `Future` has completed, the value of the `.awaited` cell is the completed value of the `Future`.
-If the `Future` has not completed, an `UninitializedCellError` exception is thrown when accessing the value of `.awaited`.
+If the `Future` has not completed, an `PendingAsyncValueError` exception is thrown when accessing the value of `.awaited`.

 :::tip

-The `.initialValue(...)` method, on all cells can be used to handle `UninitializedCellError`, by returning the value of another cell:
+The `.initialValue(...)` method, on all cells can be used to handle `UninitializedCellError` and `PendingAsyncValueError`, by returning the value of another cell:

 ```dart
 final f = Future.delayed(Duration(seconds: 10), 1)